 I was interviewed for a WGBY documentary about stories of the supernatural in New England.
 You can watch the full program here.

-I completed a project with Historic Northampton and UMass’s Center for Educational Software Development Center for Educational Software Development on the history of witchcraft in Northampton, Massachusetts.
+Way back in 2000, I completed a project with Historic Northampton and UMass’s Center for Educational Software Development Center for Educational Software Development on the history of witchcraft in Northampton, Massachusetts.
 The primary case is that of Mary (Bliss) Parsons of Northampton.
-We have created an online resource for information and primary documents: The Goody Parsons Witchcraft Case: A Journey to 17th Century Northampton.
+We created an online resource for information and primary documents: The Goody Parsons Witchcraft Case: A Journey to 17th Century Northampton.
+The site was online for over 20 years, but it recently disappeared, so I’m currently working on a new version of it.
+You can see the rough start we’ve made on a UML-based Omeka site here: The Mary Parsons Archive.

-With the assistance of Northampton area teachers, we expanded the project to create The Goody Parsons Educational Web Site, which provides educational activities for students, background resources, and example curricula for K-12 classroom teachers.
+With the assistance of Northampton area teachers, we expanded the project to create The Goody Parsons Educational Web Site, which provided educational activities for students, background resources, and example curricula for K-12 classroom teachers.
+Unfortunately, this site now only lives on the Wayback Machine.
+I’m working on figuring out if there’s anything we can salvage.

 The Daily Hampshire Gazette published an article, “What the Gossips Did to Mary” about the exhibit on October 30th, 2002.